jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 I found my parents in the crowd immediately.
 Mom was already crying.
 Dad had his camera ready.

 Next to them: Caroline.
+She'd come alone.

+Robert's seat was empty.

+The absence hit like a physical thing—a hole in the stands where a father should be.
+For Ethan, that empty space probably felt like relief and loss all tangled together.
+The man who'd controlled his entire life, who'd mapped his future without asking, who'd hurt Caroline and manipulated Ethan and made everything about hockey—he wasn't here to see his son graduate.

+Part of me was glad.
+Most of me was glad.
+But a small part ached for Ethan, because that empty seat meant Robert had chosen pride over love, control over presence.
+Even when faced with his son's biggest achievements, he couldn't show up.

-She'd come alone—Robert's seat conspicuously empty.
-She waved when she caught my eye, beaming with pride.
+Caroline waved when she caught my eye, beaming with pride.
+Making up for the empty seat beside her with double the enthusiasm.

 I took my seat in the third row, "L" section.
 Ethan would be a few rows back.
 I couldn't turn around without being obvious, so I sat straight and waited.

+My note cards were in my robe pocket.
+I touched them compulsively.
+Still there.
+Backup plan if my brain short-circuited.

 The processional took twenty minutes.
 Two hundred forty-seven students filing in, finding seats, settling.
 When the last senior sat down, Principal Harrison approached the microphone.